notofonts/noto-sans-nushu/mastering/README.md

 ## Tasks
 - [x] set vertical metrics to spec
 - [x] build otf & ttf
+- [x] merge previous `mastering` branch with this one (I made two due to a temporary computer issue)
 - [ ] PR to https://github.com/googlefonts/noto-fonts

 I've made `mastering/set-metrics.glyphs.py` to set vertical metrics as required by the document "Noto Font Delivery Requirements."